NBISweden/development-guidelines/README.md

 The preferred Open Source license that we promote is the [GNU General Public License version 3 (GPLv3)](https://opensource.org/licenses/GPL-3.0).
+For course material, use [CC-by-4](https://creativecommons.org/licenses/by/4.0/deed.en).
-Use this license unless there is a reason to do otherwise.
+Use one of these licenses unless there is a reason to do otherwise.
 Examples of other Open Source licenses includes the
 [MIT license](https://opensource.org/licenses/MIT),
 [the "new"/"revised" 3-clause BSD license](https://opensource.org/licenses/BSD-3-Clause),